vmwcode2021windows/all-the-ways-to-windows-server/classic-approach/README.md

 * Prepares a script to initialize/format the disk and assign to E: drive
 * Uses invoke-vmscript to run the script on the VM (user/pwd params stored as Action Constants)

+Action Constants for ABX are similar to Config Elements in vRO.
+They provide you a central location to create variables/values which can be shared across multiple actions.

 ![Action Constants](images/action%20constants.png?raw=true)

 ```